 - Components: View force plate data such as Forces, Moments, and Center of Pressure, or to view Other Devices, such as EMG and Accelerometer data.

-Combined Forceplates: Enables you to view combined selected outputs from multiple force plates.
-For more information, see Combined output from multiple force plates.
+- Combined Forceplates: Enables you to view combined selected outputs from multiple force plates.
+For more information, see View combined output from multiple force plates in the Vicon Nexus User Guide.

 - Labeling: View labeling data for the current subject